-The SCCB Consumer Service Programs are as follows: Vocational Rehabilitation, Older Blind, Prevention of Blindness, Independent Living and Children's Services.
-In FY 2009, there was a slight decrease (less than 1%) in the total number of consumers served compared to FY 2008.
-The decrease was attributed to a slight decline in the overall number of consumers referred to the agency.
+Consumers were served in the following programs: Vocational Rehabilitation, Older Blind, Prevention of Blindness, Independent Living and Children's Services.
+In FY 2012, there was a 27% decrease in the total number of consumers served compared to FY 2011.
+The decrease was attributed to the elimination of the state funded Prevention of Blindness Program.

-In FY 2009, the majority of the competitive employment placements were in the Professional, Clerical/Sales and Service industries.
-These employment trends have been consistent since FY 2004.
-The consistency of these employment trends demonstrates the willingness of business and industry stakeholders to continually hire or retain Blind and visually impaired individuals.
+In FY 2012, the majority of the competitive employment placements were in the Professional, Clerical/Sales and Services occupations.
+The employment trends in the Vocational Rehabilitation Program for each of the above mentioned occupations have been consistent since FY 2004.